All-Ireland Hurling Final - all you need to know

 Lyng has attempted to introduce a more short-passing method and will hope this could negate the impact of what BBC pundit and Treaty County great Ciaran Carey described as the "Great Wall of Limerick" when referring to their half-back line after the semi-final win over Galway.

-Time and time again in big games over recent campaigns, the half-back trio of Diarmaid Byrnes, Declan Hannon and Kyle Hayes have won possession or broken the sliotar to colleagues to, in effect, start Limerick attacks.
+Time and time again in big games over recent campaigns, the half-back trio of Diarmaid Byrnes, Declan Hannon and Kyle Hayes have won possession or broken the sliotar for colleagues to, in effect, start Limerick attacks.

-After not featuring in the semi-final because of a knee injury, skipper Hannon is seemingly set to miss out once more after not being named in Sunday's match day squad but in truth Will O'Donoghue's switch to number six did not seem to weaken Limerick a jot against Galway.
+After not featuring in the semi-final because of a knee injury, skipper Hannon is seemingly set to miss out once more after not being named in Sunday's matchday squad but in truth Will O'Donoghue's switch to number six did not seem to weaken Limerick a jot against Galway.

 Hannon's absence means John Kiely names an unchanged starting 15 with Lyng also giving a vote of confidence to the 15 that took to the field against Clare as forward Martin Keogan is retained despite his struggles two weeks ago and Walter Walsh again kept in reserve.